FAQ

 A breakdown of the costs for an epididymal harvest and freeze are as follows:

-We offer our product called CF-Plus.
-This is an all-natural supplement that we have seen amazing results with.
-This product can improve canine sperm production, increasing sperm count and quality.
-In females, our supplement has shown to help regulate female's estrous cycles (ex. silent, weak, or split cycles).
+We offer a product called CF-Plus.
+In many cases, CF-Plus has shown support for reproductive capacity in male dogs with reduced fertility.
+It may also aid in stabilizing cyclicity in female dogs. (ex. silent, weak, or split cycles).
 This supplement cannot correct any issues that need to be addressed by a veterinarian, such as infections in the reproductive tract.

 Our CF-Plus product range includes:

-• dosed at 1 tablet per 15 lbs daily
+- dosed at 1 tablet per 30lbs daily

 Orders can be placed here.